Seattle

 Mount Rainier National Park, Washington USA

-• Mount Rainier National Park: Mount Rainier is the highest peak in the Cascade mountain range east of Seattle.
-In the area around the 4,392 meter/14,411 foot high mountain, a national park has been established.
-You can experience a rich and varied nature here with many good opportunities for hiking.
+Mount Rainier is the highest peak in the Cascade mountain range east of Seattle.
+A national park was established in the area around the 4,392 meter high mountain, which is rich in a very beautiful variety of nature.

-• Washington State History Museum: At this museum, you can embark a journey through historical persons and events that have left their mark on both the development of the state and parts of world history.
+At the Washington State History Museum, you can go on a foray through historical figures and events that have left their mark on Washington State’s development and world history.
+The exhibition is excitingly structured with a lot of interactivity and storytelling.

 Olympic National Park, Washington USA

-• Olympic National Park: With the Olympic National Park in the center, the Olympic Peninsula is immensely beautiful with its rich nature.
-The area is characterized by temperate rainforest with great variety of both plant and animal life.
+Olympic National Park is a park in the center of the Olympic Peninsula, which is immensely beautiful with its rich nature.
+The area is characterized by temperate rainforest with a great variety of both plant and animal life.
+On the countless hiking trails, there are many beautiful panoramic views, and you can find a number of different berries.
+There are also mountains with glaciers here.

 Vancouver, British Columbia Canada